duckdb/duckdb-web/docs/archive/0.10/sql/query_syntax/from.md

 FROM l_nations n JOIN l_regions r USING (regionkey);
 ```

-The expressions do not have to be equalities – any predicate can be used:
+The expressions do not have to be equalities – any predicate can be used.

-Return the pairs of jobs where one ran longer but cost less:
+For example, to return the pairs of jobs where one ran longer but cost less, run:

 ```sql
 SELECT s1.t_id, s2.t_id